h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 If you're looking to use H2O to help you develop your own apps, the following links will provide helpful references.

 H2O's build is completely managed by Gradle.
-Any IDE with Gradle support is sufficient for H2O-3 development.
-Latest versions of IntelliJ IDEA have been thoroughly tested and are proven to work well.
+Any IDEA with Gradle support is sufficient for H2O-3 development.
+The latest versions of IntelliJ IDEA have been thoroughly tested and are proven to work well.
-Just open the folder with H2O-3 in IntellliJ IDEA and it will automatically recognize Gradle is required and will import the project.
+Just open the folder with H2O-3 in IntellliJ IDEA, and it will automatically recognize that Gradle is required and will import the project.
 The Gradle wrapper present in the repository itself may be used manually/directly to build and test if required.

-**Note**: This process will take longer, so we recommend using the first method if possible.

 For JUnit tests to pass, you may need multiple H2O nodes.
 Create a "Run/Debug" configuration with the following parameters: